Mohab Yasser: Professional career

 Abdalatif was on the Zamalek roster for the 2020–21 season.
 He was on the Zamalek roster for the 2021 BAL season and was the youngest player to play in the inaugural season of the league at age 18.
 He was also the first prospect from an NBA Academy to play in the BAL.
 Yasser started in all games and won the first-ever BAL championship with his team, averaging 9 points over six games.

 In the same season, the 2020–21 season, Yasser won his first Egyptian Basketball Super League title with Zamalek, after helping defeating Al Ittihad in the finals.
 In the deciding Game 5, Yasser added 17 points to the 84–80 overtime win.
 After the season, he was named the league's Best Young Player.

-On 9 May 2022, Yasser returned to Zamalek and signed a 4-year contract after his one year playing college basketball with East Tennessee State.
+On 9 May 2022, Yasser returned to Zamalek and signed a 4-year contract after his one-year playing college basketball with East Tennessee State.

 College career

-On 10 June 2021, Yasser was officially announced as a player for the East Tennessee State Buccaneers starting from the 2021–22 season.
+On 10 June 2021, Yasser was officially announced as a player for the East Tennessee State Buccaneers for the 2021–22 season.
 As a true freshman at ETSU, Yasser played in all 32 games for the Buccaneers.
 He averaged 7.2 points and 3.8 rebounds per game.
 Yasser was also named to the 2021–22 SoCon All-freshman team.